diladele/webproxy/docs/faq/enable_https_decryption.md

 ## Install Root Ca as Trusted Certificate into the Microsoft Windows

-To install the newly generated Root CA certificate as trusted into certificate storage of Microsoft Windows, please follow the article https://docs.diladele.com/administrator_guide_stable/https_filtering/install_certificates/index.html.
+To install the newly generated Root CA certificate as trusted into certificate storage of Microsoft Windows, please follow the article for [Internet Explorer / Microsoft Edge or Google Chrome](https://docs.diladele.com/administrator_guide_stable/https_filtering/install_certificates/win_ie_chrome.html) and [FireFox](https://docs.diladele.com/administrator_guide_stable/https_filtering/install_certificates/win_ff.html).
 Note that both Chrome and Edge browsers load trusted certificates from the system store and Firefox has its own certificate store.

 ## Enable HTTPS Decryption in the Filtering Policy